steren/huggingface-to-google-cloud-storage/README.md

-# huggingface-to-google-cloud-storage
+# Hugging Face to Google Cloud Storage

-Script to download from Hugging Face and upload to Cloud Storage
+Script to download from Hugging Face and upload to Cloud Storage, with container image that can be deployed as a Cloud Run job.

 Expected environment variables: